Acute Myeloid Leukemia (AML): Symptoms

 When to see your healthcare provider

 Many of these symptoms can be caused by other health problems.
-In fact, many of them are more likely to be caused by something else.
+In fact, most of them are more likely to be caused by something else.
 But it is important to see your healthcare provider if you have these symptoms.
-Only a healthcare provider can tell if you have AML, another type of cancer, or another condition.
+Only a healthcare provider can tell if you have AML, another type of cancer, or another medical problem that needs to be treated.